 It’s estimated to occur in about 2.5 in every 1000 people.

 It’s not urgently serious, but it can cause discomfort for some people, and it can lead to possible complications down the road.
 The most common complications are pooping difficulties, such as fecal incontinence.

 What causes rectal prolapse?

-- Chronic (long-term) constipation or chronic diarrhea
+- Chronic constipation or diarrhea.

-What are the symptoms of rectal prolapse?
+What are the signs or symptoms of rectal prolapse?

 Diagnosis and Tests

 Your healthcare provider will review your medical history, then examine your rectum.
 They might ask you to activate your muscles as if you were pooping.
 To confirm the diagnosis or rule out other possible problems, they might use one or several of the following tests: